Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Getting there: Metro Catalunya (L1 or L3), Drassanes (L3), Liceu (L3)

 Las Ramblas is also known as Les Rambles (Catalan) and La Rambla (Spanish).
 The 1,2 km long promenade in the center of Barcelona connects Plaça Catalunya with the old port of the city (Port Vell).
-It is considered one of Barcelona’s tourist hotspots and is always well visited.
+It is considered one of Barcelona’s tourist hotspots and is always well-visited.

-Although there are many restaurants and bars, we strongly advise against visiting them (Tourist trap ahead!).
 But if you feel like having a snack or a tasty fresh juice, just pay a visit to the Mercat de la Boqueria along your way.

 Mercat de la Boqueria